soasme/PeppaPEG/docs/peg.rst

 -------

 A hash symbol following by any characters til end of line marks a comment.
-Comments are ignored and can be inserted between rules.

 .. code-block::

-    @lifted @spaced
     comment = "#" (!"\n" .)* "\n"?;

+Comments are ignored and can be marked between rules.
+This is a simple way of including additional information in parallel with the specifications.

 For example,